HarishHary/blink/docs/internals/plugin-runtime.md

 The supervisor monitors `radar_metrics` and `radar_health` and re-registers only what the restarted process lost.
 Health registration waits for its monitor to succeed.
 The nested snapshot subtree has its own readiness signal; Radar requires every registered readiness signal to be up.
 These signals do not affect liveness or replace the runtime's admission checks.

 Emission is best-effort.
 An unreachable radar produces a discarded `Send` error, and a zero `telemetry.Labels` stays silent, since a mismatched label count panics radar's metrics actor.
 Counters increment only once the named operation happened.
-Gauges are republished on every supervisor state change and on the radar tick.
+Supervisor gauges are republished on every `reconcileStatus()` call, including normal-priority Radar ticks, even when status is unchanged.

 ## Source references